clearlinux/clear-linux-documentation/source/clear-linux/reference/compatible-kernels.rst

 :ref:`supported hardware list<system-requirements>`.
 Use this kernel when running |CL| as the guest OS of **Cloud Instances** in projects such as Microsoft `Azure`_\*.
-This kernel can be used in a standalone |CL| VM, see our :ref:`instructions on using Hyper-V<hyper-v>` for more information.
-The optimization patches are found in our `Linux-HyperV`_ GitHub repo.
+This kernel can be used in a standalone |CL| VM.
+See the :ref:`instructions on using Hyper-V<hyper-v>` for more information.

+The optimization patches are found in the `Linux-HyperV`_ GitHub repo.

 Kernel Hyper-V LTS
 ==================

 The *kernel-hyperv-lts* bundle focuses on running Linux on Microsoft Hyper-V but uses the latest :abbr:`LTS (Long Term Support)` Linux kernel.
-It is optimized for fast booting and performs best on Virtual Machines running on the Intel® architectures described on the :ref:`supported hardware list<system-requirements>`.
+It is optimized for fast booting and performs best on virtual machines running on the Intel® architectures described on the :ref:`supported hardware list<system-requirements>`.
 Use this kernel when running |CL| as the guest OS of **Cloud Instances** in projects such as Microsoft `Azure`_.
-This kernel can be used in a standalone
-|CL| VM, see our :ref:`instructions on using Hyper-V<hyper-v>` for
+This kernel can be used in a standalone |CL| VM.
+See our :ref:`instructions on using Hyper-V<hyper-v>` for more information.

-more information.
-The optimization patches are found in our `Linux-HyperV-LTS`_ GitHub repo.
+The optimization patches are found in the `Linux-HyperV-LTS`_ GitHub repo.

 .. _Linux: https://github.com/clearlinux-pkgs/linux